Jarrome/IMT_Mapping/README.md

 pip install torch-scatter==1.4 open3d numba opencv-python
 ```
 *Be sure you have build-essential before torch-scatter (sudo apt install build-essential)*
+*If you have any compile problem on torch-scatter, please directly copy that torch-scatter function into the script, or you can open an issue. :D*

 ## 1. Quick Reconstruction Demo